Amnesty International New Zealand: Structure

 Amnesty International New Zealand is financially independent from all governments and corporations, funded entirely by individual supporters.
 The International Movement is made up of 70 “sections” or national offices with 10 million fee-paying members.
 Its Secretariat is based in London although it has many offices around the world.
 In Asia-Pacific, it has offices in Bangkok and Colombo.
 Its Hong Kong office (and separate Section) closed in 2022 following significant pressure from the Chinese Government.
 Other offices to close in recent times due to Government pressure include Ukraine, India, Russia.

 It is led at the New Zealand national level by the Governance Team; members are elected by members at the Annual General Meeting and help set out policy and strategic goals that guide operations.

-Its current chair is Sara Lindsay with Heather Hayden as immediate past Chair.
-The latter sits on the International Nominations Committee (INC) of the global movement since 2023.
+Its current chair is Nirupa George with Sara Lindsay the immediate past Chair.
+Former Chair, Heather Hayden sits on the International Nominations Committee (INC) of the global movement since 2023.
 Another former Chair, Rosslyn Noonan, is a member (since 2021) of the PrepCom - another global committee of Amnesty responsible for the Global Assembly (GA), the Movement’s highest decision making body.

 Another former Chair (2015-2019), Tiumalu Lauvale Peter Fa'afiu, was the first Chair of Pacific descent for any Section in the international movement's history.
 In August 2019, Peter was appointed Director on Amnesty’s International Board making him only the third New Zealander to sit on the IB and the first of Polynesian descent.
 He was Vice Chair of the IB from 2021 - 2023 and Interim Chair in 2024 becoming an influential human rights figure.

 The New Zealand office is located in Auckland, and run by an Executive Director / CEO.
-Its previous EDs such as Meg de Ronde and Shaun Greaves have moved on to CEO roles in larger charities.
 The office comprises a campaigning team, fundraising team, and general operations team, with both paid and volunteer staff.

-As with every Section, AIANZ works closely with the International Secretarial to implement the Movement’s Global Strategic Framework.
+As with every Section, AIANZ works closely with the International Secretariat to implement the Movement’s Global Strategic Framework.